 Diwali is also an important yearly event in countries around the world that have a large Indian population.
 In the United Kingdom, USA, Canada, the Caribbean and parts of Africa there are public events and popular celebrations including fireworks on Diwali.

-As one of India's most widely celebrated events, you're spoilt for choice when it comes to places to visit for Diwali.
+As one of India's most widely celebrated events, you're spoiled for choice when it comes to places to visit for Diwali.
 Cities, towns and villages across the country will be decorated in light and rangoli artworks.
 If you're looking for somewhere extra special to enjoy Diwali, here is our pick of top five destinations in India:

-- Jaipur - for special Diwali treats and market shopping
+Jaipur - for special Diwali treats and market shopping

-- Varanasi - for Diwali at its most spiritual
+Varanasi - for Diwali at its most spiritual

-- Kolkata - for pious rituals and Kali Puja
+Kolkata - for pious rituals and Kali Puja

-- Amritsar - for grand Sikh temples illuminated at night
+Amritsar - for grand Sikh temples illuminated at night

-- Goa - for Diwali by the beach with demon effigies
+Goa - for Diwali by the beach with demon effigies

 Jaipur

 The Pink City of Jaipur throws itself head first into Diwali with lights illuminating public buildings, markets, and private homes.
 The annual competition for best dressed market ensures it's kept creative with multi-coloured lights used to create a host of playful designs.
-Food stalls overflow with special Diwali treats and women shop the popular Johari Bazaar for new jewellery to celebrate.
+Food stalls overflow with special Diwali treats, and women shop the popular Johari Bazaar for new jewellery to celebrate.
 For a panoramic of Jaipur all lit up, head to Nahargarh Fort once night descends.

 Varanasi